 Discover three easy steps how to clean a refrigerator in 30 minutes or less and keep it spic and span once and for all.

-3 Steps How to Clean a Refrigerator in 30 Minutes or Less
+Clean Your Refrigerator 30 Minutes or Less – 3 Easy Steps

 Do you remember the last time you cleaned your refrigerator?
 Most people don’t.
 Perhaps that’s why now’s a great time to take stock of what you currently have lurking in your fridge and ice box and give it good cleaning.

 It’s true, one of your kitchen’s most neglected appliances besides your stove and oven is the refrigerator.

 And, it’s a no-brainer that this appliance takes quite a lot of abuse from the constant opening and closing of doors, to the ongoing request for ice (for those lucky enough to have an ice maker and not ice cube trays), to the onslaught of hot foods needing to be chilled quickly that tests even the finest of brands.